 research_figure4

-・Our research scope includes hierarchical interactions of gene expression, biophysical properties such as ionic currents, temporal structure of membrane potential dynamics including spiking patterns, functional synaptic connectivity of neural circuits, and behavior, with fundamental questions of what is the determining factor of processing performance in a neural circuit, what kind of molecular and cellular events can be attributed to, and how exactly do these events have a certain power in modulating the neuronal, synaptic, and behavioral states of the animals.
-By answering these questions, we expect to gain key insights into the principles of neural codes underlying persistent internal drive of the brain and to provide a framework to understand how these factors ultimately contribute to our health.
+・Our research scope encompasses hierarchical interactions of gene expression, biophysical properties such as ionic currents, temporal structure of membrane potential dynamics including spiking patterns, functional synaptic connectivity of neural circuits, and behavior.
+We aim to answer fundamental questions such as the determining factors of processing performance in neural circuits, the molecular and cellular events underlying these factors, and their modulation of neuronal, synaptic, and behavioral states.
+By addressing these questions, we anticipate gaining key insights into the principles of neural codes underlying the persistent internal drive of the brain and providing a framework to understand how these factors contribute to overall health.

 Thanks to the generous sponsors of our research